building sustainability, expecting risk, preparing for disaster

 Advance your threat and vulnerability management capabilities

-Deciding what constitutes a clear and present danger to enterprise defences, and prioritising according to the degree of risk, is a real-life decision which needs to be made by security and IT teams on a daily basis.
+Deciding what constitutes a clear and present danger to enterprise defences, and prioritising according to the degree of risk, is a real-life decision that needs to be made by security and IT teams on a daily basis.

 Of course, remediating all vulnerabilities on a typical enterprise network is impossible, but you can at least react as the situation demands.